weilincheng/yelp-clone/README.md

 Course developed by [Sanjeev Thiyagarajan](https://www.youtube.com/channel/UC2sYgV-NV6S5_-pqLGChoNQ).

+## Day 13
+Implemented the logic to delete restaurant from the restaurants list:
+* Add onClick event to retrieve the id of restaurant to be deleted
+* Use filter function to filter out the restaurant with specified id

 ## Day 12
 1. Redering restaurants list with a map function to iterate each restaurant in RestaurantList component.